kartoza/docker-geosafe/README.md

 For example, these are common changes needed:

 ```
+# Use either qgis_server or geoserver
+ogc_backend: qgis_server
+# set to True or False to include geosafe in the orchestration
+use_geosafe: True
 remote_user: your username
 remote_group: your username group
 project_path: the location of this repository in your computer path